grantmcwilliams/PlexForBoxee/README.md

 TODO
 * Fix exit from video bug that crashes the app
-* Add integration with myplex service
 * Fix bugs in photo and music playing areas
-* Remove MyPlex from Settings dialog until it works
-* Change settings dialog so that you can't select MyPlex AND Manual AND Auto discover at the same time.

 Manual Install Instructions